Val-de-Grâce (church): History

 The church was restored in 1818-19 and in 1827.
-Control of the church was returned to the Catholic Diocese..The high altar was rebuilt at the order of Napoleon III by Victor Ruprich-Robert.
+Control of the church was returned to the Catholic Diocese.
+The high altar was rebuilt at the order of Napoleon III by Victor Ruprich-Robert.
 The priest at Saint-Roch declined to return the original Anguier crèche, so a duplicate was created, using three sculptors: Clement Denis sculpted the infant Jesus, Justin-Marie the Virgin, and Joseph was sculpted by Louis Desprez.

-In 1979 the hospital was moved to a new facility, built on the former kitchen garden of the Benedictines.
-Today, besides the church, the old Abbey complex contains the museum and library of the Army Health Service, the school of the Val-de-Grâce, and hospital staff offices.

 Exterior

 The design of the church was inspired by two Roman churches, Saint Peter's Basilica and the Church of the Gesù (1584).The plan of the church is a Latin cross crowned by a dome.
 The church is attached to the other buildings of the old abbey, but is distinguished from them by the height of the facade and its imposing dome.
-The two-story facade, with its double stages of twin columns supporting a pediment and flanking consoles, recalls church elevations from the first part of the 17th century, such as the Église des Feuillants, also designed by Mansart in 1623-24.
+The two-story facade, with its double stages of twin columns supporting a pediment and flanking consoles, recalls church elevations from the first part of the 17th century, such as the Church of the Feuillants, also designed by Mansart in 1623-24.
 More clear and sober than the Mannerists, Mansart's facade squares his façade with linked vertical lines using the columns and entablatures.

 The facade of the new church also took inspiration from the "Jesuit style" or Baroque architecture, from the Church of the Gesù in Rome (1584).
 That church inspired Saint-Paul-Saint-Louis (1627-1641), the first church in Paris to break away from the Gothic style.

 The portico of the church is supported by Corinthian columns, and the pediment of the church is decorated with the monograms AL (Anne of Austria and Louis XIII) and the Royal coat of arms.
 The architrave carries the inscription "Jesu.
 Nascenti, Virginique Matri" ("To Jesus new-born, and the Virgin Mother"), a reminder that the birth of Christ was long awaited, like the birth of Louis XIV.
 The upper level is supported by curving buttresses of stone and classical Corinthian columns.

 The semi-circular place in front of the church was inspired by the first plan of Mansard for the church, which featured an obelisk.
-Ornate iron grills separate the church and place from the street and end in stone pavilions, while and two stone walls separate the courtyard from the other portions of the convent.
+Ornate iron grills separate the church and place from the street and end in stone pavilions, while two stone walls separate the courtyard from the other portions of the convent.